 The 7.3 PSD is equipped with a Power Train Control Module (PCM) controlled Glow Plug System to preheat the cylinders.
 The system has one glow plug per cylinder installed in the head next to the Injector and is powered by a Glow Plug Relay via the Under Valve Cover Harness (UVCH).
 According to Ford the Glow Plug relay does not come on if the Engine Oil Temperature (EOT) is above 131°F in the F series and 86°F in the E series vehicles.
-The Glow Plug System runs for a maximum of 120 Seconds with the time it runs dependent on the Altitude and EOT.
+The Glow Plug System runs for a maximum of 120 Seconds the runtime dependent on the Altitude and EOT.

 Glow Plugs

-We recommend only using Motorcraft Glow Plugs because there are horror stories of third party glow plugs snapping off in the head while trying to remove them.
-The OEM / Motorcraft glow plugs should be tested every 100,000 miles to ensure they test within spec.
-It may also be a good idea to replace them around that time if you are in a colder climate where the Glow Plug System is necessary.
+Glow plugs should be tested every 100,000 miles to ensure they test within spec.
+It may also be a good idea to replace them around that time if you are in a colder climate where the Glow Plug System is absolutely necessary.

 The Glow Plug Relay